clearlinux/dockerfiles/mariadb/README.md

    kubectl create -f mariadb-deployment.yaml
    ```

-4. Install Mariadb bundle and connect to the service
+4. Install Mariadb bundle and connect to the service, where 30001 is the port number defined in your service.

    ```
    swupd bundle-add mariadb